ReSharper Annotations. Can it be null?

 Hi,

-ReSharper is doing great job when it comes to semantics of your code and control flow graph analysis.
+ReSharper is doing a great job when it comes to semantics of your code and control flow graph analysis.
 The special edge case I want to talk about is nullness analysis.

-Unfortunately sometimes it’s hard to predict whether the method returns null or it doesn’t.
+Unfortunately, sometimes it’s hard to predict whether the method returns null or it doesn’t.

-To solve this problem R# provides an option to annotate your code.
+To solve this problem, R# provides an option to annotate your code.

 Let’s look at this snippet: